JonCook/joncook.github.com/source/_posts/2012-03-15-useful-xquery.markdown

 ### Query a document by an element with a certain value
 --------------
-This could be easily altered to match on any element or attribute in your xml
+This could be easily altered to match on any element or attribute in your xml.
 {% gist 2039314 get_document_where_element_matches_value.xqy %}

 Actually a much more efficient way of doing the same is: